CodEsHiVaz/React_canvas_app_gojs/README.md

 ### Move elements:

-To move an element hold right click and move the element where you want to move.
+To move an element hold right click in center of element and move the element where you want to move.

 ### Connect elements: